It depends on what you look at.

 Nutritionally, with the advent of fortified white bread, the two are very similar in micronutrient profile.
 So on a nutritional level, there isn't too much of a difference between one serving of white grain product and a single serving of one whole wheat product.

 Whole wheat bread tends to have a higher fiber content, and more micronutrients than standard white bread.
 Fortified white bread can close the gap between the two with nutrient fortification, but fiber tends to still be different.

 When comparing whole wheat directly against white bread, whole wheat appears to be better.
 The degree of which it is better, however, is uncertain.
 Some sources claim little to no difference, some epidemiological studies claim much more.

 Increasing dietary fiber seems to be implicated in many of the benefits, and can be achieved through increasing plant intake in general (fruits and vegetables included).

-(Common phrases used by users for this page include why is brown bread healthier than white bread involving diseases, whole wheat vs white bread, what's the difference between white and whole wheat bread, is white bread healthier than whole wheat, gi whole wheat or white better, comparison of whole wheat to white bread energy chart)
+(Common phrases used by users for this page include why is wheat bread healtheir than white bread, white vs wheat, white bread and wheat bread, is whole wheat better than white for energy, gi whole wheat and white bread, fiber comparison white bread wholewheat bread)